blouyakis/emt_basic/module_4_test.md

 ### Q22 🟢
 **Front**
-Irregular cut across skin exposing fat & muscle =
+A 73-year-old female injured her back when she scraped against a sharp piece of metal.
+She has an irregular cut across her skin that exposes fat and muscle tissue.
+You should suspect a(n):
 • Incision • Abrasion • Avulsion • **Laceration**

 **Back**